elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-4-1-implement-and-maintain-complex-vmware-ha-solutions.md

 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/ha_percentage_example.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/ha_percentage_example.png']);"><img class="alignnone size-full wp-image-4964" title="ha_percentage_example" src="http://virtuallyhyper.com/wp-content/uploads/2012/11/ha_percentage_example.png" alt="ha percentage example VCAP5 DCA Objective 4.1 – Implement and Maintain Complex VMware HA Solutions " width="521" height="303" /></a>
 >
 > The total resource requirements for the powered-on virtual machines is 7GHz and 6GB.
 The total host resources available for virtual machines is 24GHz and 21GB.
-Based on this, the Current CPU Failover Capacity is 70% ((24GHz &#8211; 7GHz)/24GHz).
+Based on this, the Current CPU Failover Capacity is 70% ((24GHz - 7GHz)/24GHz).
 Similarly, the Current Memory Failover Capacity is 71% ((21GB-6GB)/21GB).
 >
-> Because the cluster&#8217;s Configured Failover Capacity is set to 25%, 45% of the cluster&#8217;s total CPU resources and 46% of the cluster&#8217;s memory resources are still available to power on additional virtual machines.
+> Because the cluster's Configured Failover Capacity is set to 25%, 45% of the cluster's total CPU resources and 46% of the cluster's memory resources are still available to power on additional virtual machines.

 For the last one, not much to calculate there is a stand by host in case of a host failure.

 ### Configure customized isolation response settings

-If you go to the &#8220;Host and Cluster&#8221; View -> Right click on the cluster and select &#8220;Edit Settings&#8221; -> Then Under the &#8220;HA&#8221; section select &#8220;Virtual Machine Options&#8221; you will be able to set an isolation response either per cluster or per VM.
+If you go to the "Host and Cluster" View -> Right click on the cluster and select "Edit Settings" -> Then Under the "HA" section select "Virtual Machine Options" you will be able to set an isolation response either per cluster or per VM.
 Here is how it looks like in vCenter:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/custom_isolation_response.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/custom_isolation_response.png']);"><img class="alignnone size-full wp-image-4965" title="custom_isolation_response" src="http://virtuallyhyper.com/wp-content/uploads/2012/11/custom_isolation_response.png" alt="custom isolation response VCAP5 DCA Objective 4.1 – Implement and Maintain Complex VMware HA Solutions " width="708" height="578" /></a>